johndunlap/getopt-databind/README.md

 ## Why should you use this library?
 * Sophisticated command line interfaces with minimal effort
-* 100% line and branch coverage in unit tests
 * No dependencies.
 * Permissive licensing
 * It's free